Hoffman Plastic Compounds, Inc. v. NLRB

 Hoffman Plastic Compounds, Inc. v.
-National Labor Relations Board, 535 U.S. 137 (2002), is a United States labor law decision in which the Supreme Court of the United States denied an award of back pay to an illegal immigrant worker, Jose Castro, who had been laid off for participating in a union organizing campaign at Hoffman Plastics Compounds plant, along with several other employees.
+National Labor Relations Board, 535 U.S. 137 (2002), is a United States labor law decision in which the Supreme Court of the United States denied an award of back pay to an undocumented worker, José Castro, who had been laid off for participating in a union organizing campaign at Hoffman Plastics Compounds plant, along with several other employees.
 The case was originally filed against Hoffman by Dionisio Gonzalez, an organizer with the United Steelworkers.